henriquejdc/CRUD-Angular-Spring/README.md

 # CRUD-Angular-Spring

 Implementado:
-- Crud with Angular, Angular Material and Sprint with H2
+- Get List with Angular, Angular Material and Sprint with H2
+- Em andamento restante do CRUD

 Utilizado:
 - Angular